(Frequently Asked Questions)

 What were some of your hobbies?

 I don’t know if you would call them hobbies, exactly, but in my free time I enjoyed spending time with my boys, talking with other lawyers and telling jokes, or “Lincoln stories”, as some people call them.
+When I was young I was also a pretty good wrestler,

 What is your middle name?